We may earn affiliate commissions for the recommended products. Learn more.

 HBO Max✅ Yes✅ Yes

-When unblocking Netflix libraries with NordVPN, we experienced no buffering issues.
-Our team effortlessly accessed the US, the UK, Canadian, Japanese, German, Spanish, and more libraries.
+When unblocking Netflix libraries with NordVPN, the team experienced no buffering issues.
+We effortlessly accessed the US, the UK, Canadian, Japanese, German, Spanish, and more libraries.

 Netflix Japan unblocked with NordVPN

-In terms of other streaming sites, we managed to access BBC iPlayer, YouTube, and HBO Max with both NordVPN and Norton Secure VPN.
-However, only NordVPN was capable of bypassing Hulu’s restrictions.
+In terms of other streaming sites, I managed to access BBC iPlayer, YouTube, and Peacock TV with both NordVPN and Norton VPN.

 It’s also worth noting that Norton VPN does not have apps for most streaming devices, such as Kodi, Amazon Fire Stick, or Android TV.
 In some cases, like with Fire TV devices, you can try to sideload it.